 What we have also found useful is a desk or small table (with chair) to work on.
 We find those basic things more important than television for example (if we want to watch a movie we rent one online via a streaming application or watch something on YouTube).

 Finally, if your short-term rental accommodation is in colder climates, providing heating that is appropriate for the size of the room is key.

 This goes hand in hand with number three above – tidiness helps to keep a place clean.

 - One of the reasons why we prefer to stay in private short-term rental accommodation over hotels is the opportunity to have use of the kitchen.
 However, in some cases, we found that the kitchen was so cluttered (with cookbooks, utensils, unwashed dishes, a herb garden, leftovers and the like) that it was pretty much impossible to actually use the kitchen.

 - The same goes for the bathroom: Do leave some space for your guests to put/hang their toiletry bag, keep their towel while showering etc. A hook or a bit of shelf space is not difficult to provide and go a long way.
 Why not use the opportunity to declutter and get rid of unnecessary items in your kitchen/bathroom/other shared spaces?

-Unfortunately, we would only return to (or recommend to our loved ones) just over half of the properties we stayed in.
+Unfortunately, we would only return to (or recommend to our loved ones) about 2/3 of the properties we stayed in over the last 3+ years.
 For many businesses, return customers are key to long-term success, as are recommendations by word of mouth.
-Particularly as more and more properties are being added to websites like Airbnb or FlipKey, do make sure that your offer delivers a memorable experience that people are happy to recommend.
+Particularly as more and more properties are being added to booking platforms like Airbnb, Homestay, Booking.com, Hotels.com or FlipKey, do make sure that your offer delivers a memorable experience that people are happy to recommend.